 Philipsburg is the main town and most popular tourist destination in St. Maarten.
 It is especially known for its duty and sales tax free shopping, boardwalk, and beach, but there is plenty more to know about this Dutch-town.
 Cultural attractions are plentiful, parks and zoos provide a glimpse of island-wide natural sites, and casinos add a bit of glitz that your typical entertainment offerings simply cannot provide.

 There are an abundance of beaches to choose from in and around the area.
 You can click on the name of each beach for more information concerning that particular stretch of sand.

 Great Bay: Great Bay, located on the southern end of the island and in the heart of the capital, features a two mile long beach filled with lush white sand and beautiful palms.
 An extended boardwalk adds a party atmosphere to the beach.

-Wathey Square is one of the natural attractions that's worth a visit.
-Set in the heart of town, Wathery Square is a bustling port, shopping center, and more that serves as the unofficial town center.</p>
+One of the better known local attractions is Wathey Square. <p>Set in the heart of town, Wathery Square is a bustling port, shopping center, and more that serves as the unofficial town center.</p>

-St. Maarten Zoo is a second attraction to consider visiting.
-In December of 1991, the St. Maarten Zoo opened its doors to the public, and today it is the largest zoo and playground in the Caribbean.
-Families love to explore the hundreds of animals that live on property, including birds, reptiles, and mammals.
+Another site you should consider visiting is St. Maarten Zoo. <p>In December of 1991, the St. Maarten Zoo opened its doors to the public, and today it is the largest zoo and playground in the Caribbean.
+Families love to explore the hundreds of animals that live on property, including birds, reptiles, and mammals.</p>

 Help us improve!
 We welcome your corrections and suggestions.